Get great sound, from your audio system? A sound is something extraordinary and personal to every audiophile! So what is sound?

 Every person has their way of listening and also the type of music to which they listen can be so different.
 Two people with the same systems will never agree why one system sounds better to one and not the other.
 The arrangements are both the same, but one person is playing acid rock at high volume, and the other person is playing Classical music at low volume.

 So why should the sound be not so good in one room?
 A good question and the answer is straightforward.
 The characteristics of the room and what the chamber contains.
-How big is the place and how full is the room?
+How big is the place and how full is space?
 How has the equipment been positioned in the room and how are the acoustics in the room.
-Is the room dead or is the room alive?
+Is the room dead or is the place alive?

 The audio system used.
 And, comprises of 300 Litre cabinets containing Tannoy 15″ 3818 dual concentric drivers (same as used in the Glenair enclosures).